slatron/crosstronica/js/README.md

 js
 ==========

-js files in here will be recompiled to dist/js
+.js files in here will be recompiled to /dist/js